 You think you know.
 You think you know how big and grand Alaska is before you go.
 It is jaw-droppingly huge and beautiful and fierce all at the same time.
-I had the privilege of going on Nat Hab’s Ultimate Alaska Wildlife Safari, and I took away three highlights:
+I had the privilege of going on Nat Hab’s Ultimate Alaska Wildlife Safari, and I took away two highlights:

 Denali or “The Great One”

-We did not start out being a part of the lucky ones.
+We did not start out being part of the lucky ones.
 There had been a lot of forest fires (not close, but in Alaska “close” is relative), and the wind was blowing in our direction, so the mountain was shrouded in smoke, which made it all the more mysterious and frankly, more fickle.
 Would it reveal itself to us?
 All we could do was wait.

 Kenai Fjords and the Orcas